Cray-HPE/docs-uan/docs/portal/developer-portal/operations/uan_interfaces.md

 `sls_nmn_name`

 : Node Management Network name used by SLS.
-This value should not be changed.
+This value must not be changed.

 ```yaml
 sls_nmn_name: "NMN"